The Shed (film)

 The Shed is a 2019 American vampire horror film directed by Frank Sabatella.
 Sabatella wrote the screenplay, based on a story by Jason Rice.
 The films stars Jay Jay Warren, Cody Kostro, Sofia Happonen, Siobhan Fallon Hogan, with Timothy Bottoms and Frank Whaley.
-The Shed would debut at the Sitges Film Festival in October 2019 before releasing theatrically the following month by RLJE Films.
+The Shed debuted at the Sitges Film Festival in October 2019 before releasing theatrically the following month by RLJE Films.

 Plot

 The movie opens with a prologue set in a dark forest, where a man named Bane is being chased by a vampire.
 After being bitten, Bane flees to a nearby rural property and takes shelter inside an old wooden shed just as the sun rises.
 The daylight burns his skin, forcing him to remain hidden inside.

 The story then shifts to Stan (Jay Jay Warren), a troubled high school student living with his abusive grandfather after the death of his parents.
 He faces relentless bullying at school, mainly from a group led by a vicious classmate named Marble.
-His only real friend is Dommer (Cody Kostro), another outcast who is also a frequent target of bullies.
+His only 'real friend' is Dommer (Cody Kostro), another outcast who is also a frequent target of bullies.
 Stan also has feelings for Roxy (Sofia Happonen), a girl he was once close to but who now tries to avoid trouble.

 One day, while doing yard work, Stan discovers Bane inside the shed but believes him to be an ordinary vagrant at first.
 However, after witnessing his dog get dragged inside and killed, he realizes that something supernatural is happening.
 When his grandfather investigates the shed, Bane brutally attacks and kills him.
 Stan manages to lock the creature inside, but he is left shaken and uncertain about what to do.

 As Stan tries to keep the vampire trapped, Dommer finds out about it and sees an opportunity for revenge against their tormentors.
 He suggests using the vampire to kill the bullies, but Stan refuses.
-However, Dommer, overwhelmed by his own rage and suffering, decides to act on his own.
+However, Dommer, overwhelmed by his own psychopathic rage, fragile ego, and insecurities, decides to act on his own.
 He lures one of their bullies, Marble, to the shed, where the vampire kills him.

+Furious, Stan tried to fight back against his former friend, but the latter knocked him out.

-In the chaos, Dommer gets attacked and turned into a vampire himself.
-The situation worsens when Dommer, now bloodthirsty and powerful, joins forces with Bane.
-Stan and Roxy find themselves trapped, fighting for their lives against the two vampires.
+In the chaos, Dommer gets attacked and turned into a vampire himself offscreen.
+The situation worsens when Dommer, now bloodthirsty, tries to attack Stan only to get burned by the sun and dies, leaving Stan and Roxy who now find themselves trapped, fighting for their lives against the vampire.